dxw/playbook/guides/delivery/setting-up-a-new-project.md

 ### Do some reading

 Get hold of any background materials, such as proposal documents, meeting notes, project documents or email chains.
-Familiarise yourself with the brief and conversations that have taken place so far
+Familiarise yourself with the brief and conversations that have taken place so far.

 ### Speak to the person who has had the most involvement in the work to date